mtholder/mtree/README.md

     is from the inih project https://code.google.com/p/inih/ which is released under the BSD License.

+It also uses easyloggingpp which is distributed under an MIT License.
+See http://github.com/easylogging/ for info on that project.
+The file from that project is src/easylogging++.h

 Thanks to the US National Science Foundation and the
     Heidelberg Institute for Theoretical Studies.